Surfing Plymouth (Beach & Surf Guide)

 At high tide, Challaborough turns into a different beast!
 The swell pushes past the deep section in the centre of the bay and starts to focus on the banks close to the shore.

-When this happens Challaborough can produce powerful wedges that barrel onto knee-deep sand making for some epic rides.
+When this happens, Challaborough can produce powerful wedges that barrel onto knee-deep sand, making for epic rides.

 *Extra readingWe’ve got a detailed guide on surfing at Challaborough here.